-Back of Beyond is set in 30 acres of parkland, of which 18 acres is woodland.
+Back of Beyond is set in 30 acres of parkland, of which 18 acres are woodland.
 By conservation and stewardship we’re improving this area to encourage the abundance of natural wildlife, fauna and flora that is already thriving within our park.

 In the woodlands, we’ve created open areas to encourage insects, bees, bird life and wild flowers.
-The paths are made from our own woodchip and we’re continuing to extend them so that you can enjoy our woodlands, and walk your dog there
+The paths are made from our own woodchip and we’re continuing to extend them so that you can enjoy our woodlands and walk your dog there.

 We try to do as much as we can to protect our precious and enviable environment.
 On receiving our David Bellamy Gold award, we were highly praised for our management of the wildlife, woodlands and lakes, as well as for our use of bird and bat boxes and bird feeding stations.
 You may notice these small animal rest stops as you walk around the park.

 Here are some of the other ways in which we’re protecting our environment: